 If you think you might have an eating disorder, you should go to the student health center or counseling center and get help!
 Talk with your family and close friends.
 Going for help and talking to others about your feelings and illness can be very difficult, but it’s the only way that you’re going to get better.

 Alcohol and Drugs

-You’ll definitely encounter alcohol and drinking while you are at college, but there are many people at college who don’t drink.
-Many people prefer doing activities that don’t involve drinking, such as going to a movie or a play, going out to eat, or participating in athletic events.
+You’ll definitely encounter alcohol and drinking while you are at college, but true friends won’t care if you want to drink or not.
+Also, if you don’t like being around people who are drinking, there are many people at college who don’t drink.
+Many students prefer doing activities that don’t involve drinking, such as going to a movie or a play, going out to eat, or participating in athletic events.
 Before you make any decisions about drinking, you should know the risks.